Procter & Gamble (NYSE:PG) Stock Price Down 0.3%

 Analyst Upgrades and Downgrades

-Several analysts have recently commented on the company.
-Barclays raised their target price on Procter & Gamble from $168.00 to $170.00 and gave the company an “overweight” rating in a research note on Tuesday, April 23rd.
-StockNews.com upgraded Procter & Gamble from a “hold” rating to a “buy” rating in a research note on Tuesday, June 25th.
-Truist Financial raised Procter & Gamble from a “hold” rating to a “buy” rating and lifted their target price for the company from $160.00 to $175.00 in a research report on Monday, March 11th.
-Deutsche Bank Aktiengesellschaft lowered their price target on Procter & Gamble from $172.00 to $171.00 and set a “buy” rating for the company in a research report on Monday, April 22nd.
-Finally, Jefferies Financial Group upped their target price on shares of Procter & Gamble from $175.00 to $182.00 and gave the stock a “buy” rating in a research note on Monday, April 22nd.
-Six investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
-According to data from MarketBeat, Procter & Gamble has an average rating of “Moderate Buy” and a consensus target price of $170.72.
+A number of research analysts recently weighed in on PG shares.
+Barclays raised their price target on shares of Procter & Gamble from $168.00 to $170.00 and gave the company an “overweight” rating in a research note on Tuesday, April 23rd.
+BNP Paribas assumed coverage on Procter & Gamble in a report on Monday, June 24th.
+They issued an “outperform” rating and a $187.00 price objective on the stock.
+Jefferies Financial Group upped their target price on shares of Procter & Gamble from $175.00 to $182.00 and gave the stock a “buy” rating in a report on Monday, April 22nd.
+Truist Financial raised shares of Procter & Gamble from a “hold” rating to a “buy” rating and raised their price target for the stock from $160.00 to $175.00 in a research note on Monday, March 11th.
+Finally, Argus upped their price objective on shares of Procter & Gamble from $180.00 to $185.00 and gave the company a “buy” rating in a research note on Thursday, April 25th.
+Six analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $170.72.

 Procter & Gamble Stock Performance

-Procter & Gamble (NYSE:PG – Get Free Report) last issued its earnings results on Friday, April 19th.
-The company reported $1.52 earnings per share for the quarter, topping analysts’ consensus estimates of $1.42 by $0.10.
-The firm had revenue of $20.20 billion during the quarter, compared to analyst estimates of $20.43 billion.
-Procter & Gamble had a net margin of 18.00% and a return on equity of 33.91%.
-The company’s quarterly revenue was up .6% on a year-over-year basis.
-During the same quarter last year, the business earned $1.37 earnings per share.
-On average, equities analysts forecast that The Procter & Gamble Company will post 6.55 EPS for the current year.
+Procter & Gamble (NYSE:PG – Get Free Report) last released its quarterly earnings results on Friday, April 19th.
+The company reported $1.52 EPS for the quarter, topping analysts’ consensus estimates of $1.42 by $0.10.
+The company had revenue of $20.20 billion for the quarter, compared to analysts’ expectations of $20.43 billion.
+Procter & Gamble had a return on equity of 33.91% and a net margin of 18.00%.
+The firm’s revenue was up .6% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $1.37 earnings per share.
+Analysts forecast that The Procter & Gamble Company will post 6.55 EPS for the current fiscal year.

 Procter & Gamble Increases Dividend

-The business also recently declared a quarterly dividend, which was paid on Wednesday, May 15th.
-Stockholders of record on Friday, April 19th were given a $1.0065 dividend.
-The ex-dividend date was Thursday, April 18th.
-This is a boost from Procter & Gamble’s previous quarterly dividend of $0.94.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, May 15th.
+Stockholders of record on Friday, April 19th were paid a $1.0065 dividend.
+This is a positive change from Procter & Gamble’s previous quarterly dividend of $0.94.
+The ex-dividend date of this dividend was Thursday, April 18th.
 This represents a $4.03 annualized dividend and a dividend yield of 2.46%.
-Procter & Gamble’s payout ratio is 65.69%.
+Procter & Gamble’s dividend payout ratio (DPR) is presently 65.85%.

-In related news, CEO Sundar G. Raman sold 31,924 shares of the business’s stock in a transaction dated Monday, May 20th.
-The stock was sold at an average price of $166.95, for a total transaction of $5,329,711.80.
-Following the completion of the transaction, the chief executive officer now directly owns 19,042 shares in the company, valued at $3,179,061.90.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In other news, CEO Sundar G. Raman sold 31,924 shares of the company’s stock in a transaction dated Monday, May 20th.
-The stock was sold at an average price of $166.95, for a total value of $5,329,711.80.
-Following the completion of the transaction, the chief executive officer now directly owns 19,042 shares in the company, valued at approximately $3,179,061.90.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Moses Victor Javier Aguilar sold 9,149 shares of the stock in a transaction that occurred on Thursday, May 16th.
-The shares were sold at an average price of $167.72, for a total transaction of $1,534,470.28.
-Following the transaction, the insider now owns 12,929 shares in the company, valued at $2,168,451.88.
+In other Procter & Gamble news, CEO R. Alexandra Keith sold 855 shares of the firm’s stock in a transaction that occurred on Monday, April 22nd.
+The shares were sold at an average price of $158.50, for a total value of $135,517.50.
+Following the completion of the transaction, the chief executive officer now owns 4,004 shares of the company’s stock, valued at approximately $634,634.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In other Procter & Gamble news, CEO R. Alexandra Keith sold 855 shares of the company’s stock in a transaction dated Monday, April 22nd.
+The stock was sold at an average price of $158.50, for a total transaction of $135,517.50.
+Following the sale, the chief executive officer now owns 4,004 shares in the company, valued at approximately $634,634.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Sundar G. Raman sold 31,924 shares of the stock in a transaction dated Monday, May 20th.
+The shares were sold at an average price of $166.95, for a total value of $5,329,711.80.
+Following the completion of the sale, the chief executive officer now directly owns 19,042 shares in the company, valued at approximately $3,179,061.90.
 The disclosure for this sale can be found here.
-Insiders sold 154,544 shares of company stock worth $25,413,051 in the last three months.
+Over the last quarter, insiders sold 154,544 shares of company stock worth $25,413,051.
 Corporate insiders own 0.17% of the company’s stock.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.